johandry/vaio_ubuntu_setup/README.md

 sudo dd if=ubuntu-mate-15.04-desktop-amd64.dmg of=$USB_DISK

 ```
-If you are on Linux machine, just use the dd command with the ISO file instead of the DMG.

-Once it is done you can unplug the USB Flash drive form the Mac or Linux machine and plug it in the VAIO to start the install of Ubuntu MATE.
+Once it is done you can unplug the USB Flash drive form the Mac and plug it in the VAIO to start the install of Ubuntu MATE.

 A few notes about the install: